uPortal-Project/uportal-project.github.io/manuals/en/uportal5-manual/developer/committer-onboarding.md

 ## 3. Cutting uPortal-Related Project Releases

 The third privilege is cutting releases uPortal, portlet and other projects.
-We currently rely on Maven Central to host our official releases, although we do require NPM ??? for web components before they are rolling into a webjar that rests in Maven Central.
+We currently rely on Maven Central to host our official Java releases.
+And `npm` for JavaScript releases, the `npm` releases are also mirrored on Maven Central as [WebJars](https://www.webjars.org) for convenience.

 ### 3.1.
 Sonatype Set Up